d12frosted/elpa-mirror/gnu/mct-readme.txt

   the variable `mct-display-buffer-action' (its doc string explains how and provides sample code).

+  This is not the same for in-buffer completion performed by `mct-region-mode' ([Interaction model of mct-region-mode]).

+[Interaction model of mct-region-mode] See section 3.4

-3.2 Selecting candidates
+3.2 Selecting candidates with mct-minibuffer-mode ─────────────────────────────────────────────────
-────────────────────────

   There are several ways to select a completion candidate.
+These pertain to `mct-minibuffer-mode', as `mct-region-mode' only has the meaningful action of expanding the given candidate (with `RET' or `TAB' in the Completions’ buffer ([Cyclic behaviour for in-buffer completion])).

   1. Suppose that you are typing `mod' with the intent to select the `modus-themes.el' buffer.
-To force complete the first candidate follow up `mod' with the `TAB' key (`minibuffer-force-complete').
+To complete the candidate follow up `mod' with the `TAB' key (`minibuffer-complete').
+If the match is unique, the text will be expanded.
+Otherwise the `*Completions*' buffer will appear.
 This does not exit the minibuffer, meaning that it does not confirm your choice.
-It just expands your input to the first likely candidate.
 To confirm your choice, use `RET'.
-If done fast enough, no completions will be shown (depending on your minimum input threshold and the live-update delay).
-If you made a mistake, just use `undo'.
-If the candidates meet the `completion-cycle-threshold' hit `TAB' again to switch between them.
+If you ever make a mistake and expand the wrong candidate, just use `undo'.
+Lastly note that if the candidates meet the `completion-cycle-threshold' hitting `TAB' again will switch between them.
   2. While cycling through the completions’ buffer, type `RET' to select and confirm the current candidate (`mct-choose-completion-exit').
      This works for all types of completion prompts.